aws/aws-fpga/FAQs.md

 The developer can create multiple AFIs at no extra cost, up to a defined limited (typically 100 AFIs per AWS account).
 An AFI can be loaded into as many FPGAs as needed.

-A given instance can only load AFIs that have been associated with the instance or with the AMI that created the instance.
-Please refer to AFI documentation in [AWS AFI docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AFI)

 **Q: What is the process for creating an AFI?**